jankat11/Cankat-ing-case/employee-management-app/README.md

   The primary color is chosen to align with ING Bank's brand, and additional gray and text shades have been calculated to ensure a harmonious look.

 - **Responsive Design:**
   On mobile devices, the two columns containing the first and last names remain fixed with horizontal scrolling enabled.
-Similarly, the action buttons on the far right are fixed.
 Additionally, text and font sizes are slightly reduced to improve mobile readability.

 - **Sizing:**
   The design follows a system where `1rem = 16px`, and a scale based on multiples of 4 is used throughout.
 White spacing and overall dimensions have been carefully adjusted to adhere to this system.